eclab/edisyn/README.md

 7. It'd now be a good idea to set your controller to only send CC values within the provided range.
 For example, if *range* was 7, you might set your controller to only send values from 0..6.
 If *range* was 2, you'd set it to send values 0..1.
 And so on.

-Different synthesizer editor panel types can have different collections of CCs.
+Every *Tab* on every *Synthesizer Panel type* has its own unique set of CCs.
-And mapped CCs are permanent until you clear all CCs for the synth by choosing *Clear CCs*.
+Mapped CCs for a given Synthesizer panel type are permanent until you clear all CCs for the synth by choosing *Clear CCs*, which clears them for all tabs for that Synthesizer.

 ### Per-Synth Specific Notes and Bugs